pchemguy/ChatGPTExploratoryPrompting/README.md

+# Repo Conventions

+## GPT Model

+The GPT-4o model is used as the base model for the purpose of this repository (pchemguy/ChatGPTPromptEngineering).

+## Sample Prompts and Answers

+By default, I will not provide answers to presented sample prompts.
+At the same time, some sections are mostly prompts or Q&A.

+Note, to get answers not influenced by conversational context, it might be a good idea to ask them in new chats or chats with little history.
+I format questions/prompts using heading styles, so that they appear in the TOC/outline created by GitHub, Obsidian, and, probably other tools.

 # ChatGPT Tutorial

 In this repository, I share my beginner experience exploring features of ChatGPT and the associated workflows.
-To a certain extent, this project is also about "learning through writing", and presently, I have the following major ChatGPT learning objectives:
+To a certain extent, this project is about "learning through writing", and presently, I have the following major ChatGPT learning objectives:

 ## 1. Writing assistance for efficient technical and business writing